LmanTW/Light-Framework/Documents/02-Get_Started/02-Component_Basics.md

 # Component Basics
-Creating a component in Light-Framework is the first step to start leaning Light-Framework, so let's create one:
+Creating a component is the first step to start leaning Light-Framework, so let's create one:

 ```html
 <!DOCTYPE html>